 Zainab went far beyond her role as my Swahili language tutor.
-She decorated me with henna, (which she is doing here in this photo, on the left), taught me how to make samosas from scratch, and explained interesting Swahili cultural practices such as the seclusion of mothers and their newborns during the first forty days of the infant's life.
+She decorated me with henna, taught me how to make samosas from scratch, and explained interesting Swahili cultural practices such as the seclusion of mothers and their newborns during the first 40 days of the infant's life.
 Zainab also had questions for me.
-She wondered how American parents allowed young, unmarried women, like me, to travel to unknown and potentially dangerous places, where any number of things could go wrong.
+She wondered how American parents allowed young, unmarried women, like me, to travel to unknown and potentially dangerous places where any number of things could go wrong.

-And Zainab's husband, Saidi (pictured here on the right), tested this hypothesis by taking me on an all-night fishing expedition in a traditional Swahili sailboat made out of wood, teaching me how to ride a donkey, and how to use very sharp chisels to carve Swahili designs into wood.
-Saidi introduced me to African reggae and I shared my Santana with him.
-He was very skeptical about the durability of our wooden houses, the sustainability of our massive cornfields, and the suggestion that fish stay alive under frozen lakes in the winter; he did not believe a single one of my ice fishing stories.
+And Zainab's husband, Saidi, tested this hypothesis by taking me on an all-night fishing expedition in a traditional Swahili sailboat made out of wood, as well as teaching me how to ride a donkey and how to use very sharp chisels to carve Swahili designs into wood.
+Saidi introduced me to African reggae, and I shared my Van Morrison music with him.
+When I answered Saidi's questions about American life, he was very skeptical about the durability of our wooden houses, the sustainability of our massive cornfields, and the suggestion that fish stay alive under frozen lakes in the winter; he did not believe a single one of my ice-fishing stories.

 Zainab and Saidi taught me that explaining ordinary things to people who live very differently is a chance to see oneself from another perspective.
 These kinds of interactions, when people from different backgrounds listen and ask, are openings for understanding - both about others and about ourselves.
-This give and take, cross-cultural exchange forms the basis of how we cultural anthropologists do our work.
+This give-and-take, cross-cultural exchange forms the basis of how we cultural anthropologists do our work.
 But you don't have to be an anthropologist to let your curiosity about different ways of being in the world take you on little journeys of discovery.